Top 10 Paul McCartney Albums

 Paul McCartney Albums Egypt Station

-There’s always a sentiment that when Paul McCartney released a new record we all wanted to anoint it the best Paul McCartney solo album ever released.
+There’s always a sentiment that when Paul McCartney released a new record, we all wanted to anoint it to be the best Paul McCartney solo album ever released.
 Deep in our musical hearts and souls, we wish The Beatles never ended.
 That yearning for a new Beatles record always has us hopeful that the next McCartney solo album will be the best.
-Before I began composing this list I listened back to Egypt Station once again.
-When it was first released I loved it.
+Before I began composing this list, I again listened to Egypt Station.
+When it was first released, I loved it.
 I wrote a great review on it.
-However, I wondered was it that old settlement that made me love this album so much initially.
+However, I wondered if that old settlement initially made me love this album so much.
 A year later I’m happy to stay I still feel the same way about it.
 Egypt Station is one of the best Paul McCartney solo albums ever released.

-Egypt Station’s opening track “I Don’t Know,” is a bit haunting, yet soothing at the same time.
-It seems extraordinary that Paul McCartney at his age and with his catalog of music that rivals no one still actually seems to be growing as an artist.
-The maturity in the song “I Don’t Know,” may of course be reflective, but still resonates with musical growth in some sort of way.
+Egypt Station’s opening track, “I Don’t Know,” is a bit haunting yet soothing at the same time.
+It seems extraordinary that Paul McCartney, at his age and with his catalog of music that rivals no one, still appears to be growing as an artist.
+The maturity in the song “I Don’t Know” may be reflective, but it still resonates with musical growth in some way.
 The rest of the album sounds like songs that could have been on Beatles records.
-Sometimes we tend not to hear that because the Beatles’ records are so ingrained in our memories.
-In the 2010s Paul McCartney is still writing incredible pop songs.
-Egypt Station is a wonderful record if you just give it a chance.
+Sometimes we tend not to hear that because the Beatles’ records are ingrained in our memories.
+In the 2010s, Paul McCartney is still writing incredible pop songs.
+Egypt Station is an awesome album if you give it a chance.

 Paul McCartney Albums Chaos and Creation in the Backyard